BIAPT/Aperiodic_EEG/README.md

-# One_over_f
+### This repository contains the code for the paper: <strong> Aperiodic brain activity varies in altered states of consciousness </strong>

 Project by Charlotte Maschke

+Please check out the [preprint](https://www.biorxiv.org/content/10.1101/2022.04.22.489199v1) for this work

+### Short description
+Canonical analysis of human brain activity through electroencephalography (EEG) separates periodic and aperiodic components of the signal: the periodic component is further analyzed, while the aperiodic component is traditionally discarded.
+In this work, we show that the aperiodic component of EEG contains important information about levels of human consciousness.
+Using EEG recorded from humans in pathological states of unconsciousness, we show that the aperiodic EEG component’s response to anesthesia varies with the individual’s level of consciousness.
+We further demonstrate that alterations in the aperiodic EEG component reflects the brain’s loss of network criticality and complexity, providing further evidence to support emerging theories that link criticality to mechanisms underpinning human consciousness.

+Below, you find all commands which were used to produce the results of this paper

-PART 1:
+#### PART 1:

-The first part contains the Analysis of data from the Baseline recording.
+The first part contains the Analysis of data from the Baseline recording only.

 1. Calculate the PSD

-'python _1_spectral_decomposition.py data_aperiodic RESULTS/spectrum_Baseonly data_aperiodic/data_baseonly.txt Base'
+`python _1_spectral_decomposition.py data_aperiodic RESULTS/spectrum_Baseonly data_aperiodic/data_baseonly.txt Base`

 This outputs:
 - Frequency.txt   > containing the frequencies for every PSD, depending on the Mehod
 - PSD.pkl         > contains all PSDS for every epoch, patient and channel
 - summary.pdf     > Summary of patients individual PSD

 2. Parametrize PSD

-'python _2a_parametrization.py RESULTS/spectrum_Baseonly RESULTS/aperiodic_Baseonly data_aperiodic data_aperiodic/data_baseonly.txt Base'
+`python _2a_parametrization.py RESULTS/spectrum_Baseonly RESULTS/aperiodic_Baseonly data_aperiodic data_aperiodic/data_baseonly.txt Base`

 This outputs:
 - Parametrized_Base.txt   > contains all parameters of interest for this paper
 - PSDS_aper_Base.txt      > The Aperiodic part of the PSD for every subject